treygriffith/find-with-self/README.md

 findWithSelf
 ------------

-Get an array of elements based on a selector's test agains the current element and all descendant elements.
+Get an array of elements based on a selector's test against the current element and all descendant elements.
 Similar to `$.fn.andSelf`

 ## Usage